This water is used to supply the Christchurch urban area, Lyttelton, Diamond Harbour and Governors Bay.

 The water supply network is controlled from a central control room.
 As the pressure in the system falls and rises around the district, pumps are switched on and off by a combination of automatic and manual controls.

 A vast network of pipes cover all urban parts of the city.
 This underground infrastructure spans from Belfast in the north to the hill suburbs in the south, and from Templeton in the west to Taylors Mistake in the east.
-Over 1,700 kilometres of main pipes are laid - enough pipes to run from Christchurch to Whangarei.
+More than 1,700 kilometres of main pipes are laid - enough pipes to run from Christchurch to Whangarei.
 The total length of underground pipework, including submains, is 3,300 kilometres.

 This network of pipes ensures that when a section of pipe has to be isolated for replacement or repairs, the number of households affected by stopped water supply is minimal.
 The main distribution pipes are made from fibrolite, PVC, polyethylene and cast iron.
 The pipes distribute all of the water and provide water for Council-maintained fire hydrants on the main pipes.